 Founders have to learn so many new skills when they're launching a startup, and writing a business plan is a big one.
 When you're writing your business plan for the first time, things can get… intimidating.

 What do you include?
 What kind of wording should you use?
-What do make sure not to include?
+What do you make sure not to include?
+Is a mid size business plan different than an enterprise plan or a scalable startup?
+Do I need to include financials like cash flow statements?
+What do investors want to see?

-It’s enough to make even a stalwart startup founder throw in the towel before they’ve even begun.
+It's enough to make even a stalwart startup founder and management team throw in the towel before they've even begun.

 But, while it's nice to be guided step-by-step, it can also really help to have concrete examples when you're approaching creating something for the first time.